 Revenue: Revenue for Operator Teleservices services is primarily generated at the time calls are answered by an agent based on the number of calls and/or minutes received and processed on behalf of clients.
 Operator Teleservices services also generates revenue from calls transferred to telemarketing representatives from interactive voice response units and by providing assistance to clients in the design and implementation of new applications.
-Revenue for Interactive Teleservices services is recognized at the time calls are received or sent by automated voice response units and is billed based on call duration.
-Revenue for Direct Teleservices services is generally recognized on an hourly and success rate basis at the time the agents place calls to consumers on behalf of clients.
+Revenue for Interactive Teleservices services is generally recognized on an hourly and success rate basis at the time the agents place calls to consumers on behalf of clients.
 Other revenues are recognized during the period services are provided.
 Sales commission revenue for Tel Mark Sales, Inc. is recognized when products are shipped by certain clients to their customers.
 Collection fees are recognized for services performed under various collection service agreements with the Company's customers.
 Fees are earned and revenue recognized as the related consumer debts are collected and are calculated based upon a percentage of cash collected or other agreed upon contractual parameters.
 The Company defers recognition of revenues during the period in which customer refund obligations exist.
 Deferred revenue is included in other current liabilities.